Sylvia Čápová-Vizváry

-Sylvia Čápová-Vizváry M. A., ArtD. ([ˈsilʋɪɐ ˈtʂaːpɔʋaː ˈʋizʋaːri]; born March 12, 1947, in Szombathely, Hungary) is a Slovakian pianist.
+Sylvia Čápová-Vizváry M. A., ArtD. ([ˈsilʋɪɐ ˈtʂaːpɔʋaː ˈʋizʋaːri]; born 12 March 1947) is a Slovak pianist.

 Early life

-Čápová learned the basics of piano playing from her mother Gizela, a piano teacher.
+Čápová was born on born 12 March 1947 in Szombathely, Hungary.
+She learned the basics of piano playing from her mother Gizela, a piano teacher.
 From childhood onwards, her abilities were recognised at numerous statewide competitions in Prague, where she received first prize on a number of occasions in succession.
 At the age of 7 she was admitted to the Conservatory and Academy of Music in Bratislava as a special student, and from 1965 to 1969 she studied at Bratislava VŠMU (University of Music and Performing Arts, Vienna), followed, in 1969, by further study in Leningrad.
-Subsequently, she studied at the Musical Academy in Kraków, before continuing studies again at Bratislava VŠMU.
+Subsequently, she studied at the Academy of Music in Kraków, before continuing studies again at Bratislava VŠMU.
 As a 15-year-old she had won first prize at the all-Czechoslovakia art schools' competition, and her earlier career also included successes in international competitions, including reaching the semi-finals of the Moscow Tchaikovsky Competition in 1966 and the George Enescu Competition the following year.

 Performances

 Čápová regularly plays concerts in a variety of countries and has performed as a soloist with leading symphony orchestras.
-She has had CDs issued with a number of recording companies and has appeared on Slovak and German radio as well as Slovak TV.
+She has had CDs issued with a number of recording companies, and has appeared on Slovak and German radio as well as Slovak TV.